Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 British Olympian and sports activities presenter Denise Lewis can also be rumoured to be in consideration for Dancing On Ice’s 2021 line-up.

-The 47-year-old wouldn’t be the first athlete to participate on the present, with Dame Kelly Holmes, Steve Backley, swimmer Sharron Davies and gymnast Beth Tweddle collaborating in earlier seasons.
+The 47-year-old wouldn’t be the first athlete to participate on the present, with Dame Kelly Holmes, Steve Backley, swimmer Sharron Davies and gymnast Beth Tweddle participating in earlier seasons.

 Dr Alex George